 I can change him/her – Contrary to popular belief, this is totally untrue.
 The only person who can make a change in their life is that person.

 You can read how Dr Travis Bradberry expands on these here.

 It is hard to navigate our everyday life when there are unidentified unrealistic expectations.
-Until we have identified our unrealistic expectations they have a life of their own and react automatically within us.
-This is one part of the dual process in operation.
+Until we have identified our unrealistic expectations they have a life of their own and react automatically to us.
+This is one part of the dual process operating.

 Unrealistic expectations as they relate to Christian spirituality